OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 ##### Redefining Location

-For several browser the "document.location" variable is an immutable attribute.
+For several browsers the `document.location` variable is an immutable attribute.
 However, for some version of Internet Explorer and Safari, it is possible to redefine this attribute.
 This fact can be exploited to evade frame busting code.

-- **Redefining location in IE7 and IE8**: it is possible to redefine "location" as it is illustrated in the following example.
-By defining "location" as a variable, any code that tries to read or to navigate by assigning "top.location" will fail due to a security violation and so the frame busting code is suspended.
+- **Redefining location in IE7 and IE8**: it is possible to redefine `location` as it is illustrated in the following example.
+By defining `location` as a variable, any code that tries to read or to navigate by assigning `top.location` will fail due to a security violation and so the frame busting code is suspended.

 Example: